ptidejteam/.github/profile/README.md

 👉 **Learn more about our research**: [Research Topics](https://www.ptidej.net/research)

 ---

 Thank you for visiting the Ptidej Team!
 We look forward to collaborating with you in our quest to improve the quality of IoT software systems through innovative patterns and methodologies.

+We're using other cool tools to conduct our research, such as the [Java profiler JProfiler](https://www.ej-technologies.com/jprofiler) and the [software power monitor JoularX](https://github.com/joular/joularjx).